Bedshaped: Background and meaning

 "Bedshaped" was composed in 2001 by Tim Rice-Oxley.
 It was originally released as a B-side on the Fierce Panda release of "Everybody's Changing" in May 2003.
 James Sanger is credited on this song as the fourth composer.

 Rice-Oxley posted an explanation of the song on the official message board:

 [The song] is about feeling that you've been "left behind" by an old friend or lover, and about hoping that you'll be reunited one day so that you can live out the end of your lives together the way you started them (...) a hope that they'll eventually want to get away from the bright lights and come back home.
 It's a sad and angry song, but also full of hope.

 I think I'm right in saying that in hospital when someone is ill and has to spend a lot of time in bed they can become 'bedshaped'.
 It sounds a bit depressing (...) but in the context of the song I wanted to suggest old age and frailty(...)

 Composition

 The song is written in the key of E major, with a tempo of 76bpm.
 After a mysterious intro, a honky tonk-reminiscent electric grand piano completes the main riff, with an Emaj chord.
 The vocals are introduced 59 seconds in.
 After the second chorus, a small piano-riff gives way to the song's instrumental bridge.
 This features gothic voices, and ends with a soaring synth lead-line (often sung by Chaplin during live performances).
 The song ends with Chaplin singing "But what do I know?, what do I know?
 I know".

+In live performances since he joined the band, bassist Jesse Quin typically plays keyboards.